History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-Enduring beliefs about and attitudes toward the world and themselves held by Americans.
+An in-depth exploration of Americans' enduring beliefs about and attitudes toward the world and themselves from the era of the Puritans through the transcendentalists.
 Emphasis on patterns of beliefs as bases for assurance and commitment.
-From Puritans through transcendentalists.

 Pre-requisite(s): Nine semester hours of history or consent of instructor